User-tian/User-tian.github.io/_pages/about.md

   - /about.html
 ---

+Hi!
+I'm Baotong.
+I am a first-year Ph.D. student at the [Audio and Information Research Lab](https://labsites.rochester.edu/air/), University of Rochester, NY, USA.
+I am fortunate to work with Prof. [Zhiyao Duan](https://hajim.rochester.edu/ece/sites/zduan/).
-I am a senior undergraduate student in the Department of Automation at Tsinghua University.
-I will be receiving my Bachelor's degree from the Department of Automation in 2024.
-I’m also a member of the [Tong(General Artificial Intelligence) class](https://tongclass.ac.cn/author/baotong-tian/).
-Currently, I'm working with Prof. [Jiwen Lu](http://ivg.au.tsinghua.edu.cn/Jiwen_Lu/).
+I received my B.E.
+Degree in Automation from Tsinghua University in 2024.
+I was also a member of the [Tong(General Artificial Intelligence) class](https://tongclass.ac.cn/author/baotong-tian/).
+I worked with Prof. [Jiwen Lu](http://ivg.au.tsinghua.edu.cn/Jiwen_Lu/) in [i-VisionGroup](http://ivg.au.tsinghua.edu.cn/) on explainable AI.

-My research interests are in MIR (music technology), particularly incorporating AI in music information retrieval tasks and controllable music generation.
+My research interests are in Machine Learning and its application to audio domain.
+I'm interested in speech processing and MIR (music technology), controllable music generation.
+Currently I'm working on audio-visual speech diarization systems.
 I also have some interest in deep learning theory.
-I'm currently working in [i-VisionGroup](http://ivg.au.tsinghua.edu.cn/) on explainable AI.

-## 🔥 News
+% ## 🔥 News

-2023.09: 🎉 Our work on simple and fast Shapley value estimation was submitted to ICLR 2024!
+% 2023.09: 🎉 Our work on simple and fast Shapley value estimation was submitted to ICLR 2024!

 ## Honors and Awards